pivotal/docs-tap/getting-started.md

 Follow the following steps to diagnose Spring Boot-based applications using Application Live View:

 1. Confirm that the Application Live View components installed successfully.
-For instructions, see [Verify the Application Live View components](https://docs.vmware.com/en/Application-Live-View-for-VMware-Tanzu/1.0/docs/GUID-installing.html#verify-the-application-live-view-components-5).
+For instructions, see [Verify the Application Live View components](https://docs.vmware.com/en/Application-Live-View-for-VMware-Tanzu/1.0/docs/GUID-installing.html#verify-the-application-live-view-components-5) in the Application Live View documentation.

 1. Access the Application Live View Tanzu Application Platform GUI.
-For instructions, see [Entry point to Application Live View plug-in](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/0.4/tap/GUID-tap-gui-plugins-app-live-view.html#entry-point-to-application-live-view-plugin-1).
+For instructions, see [Entry point to Application Live View plug-in](app-live-view.html#entry-point-to-application-live-view-plugin-1) in _Application Live View in Tanzu Application Platform GUI_.

 1. Select your running application to view the diagnostic options and inside the application.
-For more information, see [Product Features](https://docs.vmware.com/en/Application-Live-View-for-VMware-Tanzu/1.0/docs/GUID-product-features.html).
+For more information, see [Product Features](https://docs.vmware.com/en/Application-Live-View-for-VMware-Tanzu/1.0/docs/GUID-product-features.html) in the Application Live View documentation.

 ---